 My sister came over with a variety of oils.
 She had done a little research and gave me some sample bottles of a few different oils to try out.
 I asked her about the Tea Tree Oil specifically, but it was not one she had any experience with (she was relatively new to the world of essential oils herself).
 J had a brand new bite on his arm that I immediately began treating with the oils.
 My sister told me that I could use them as much and as often as I wanted... and the more the better.
 I alternated between the samples of Eucalyptus, Lemon, Lavender and Melaleuca she had given me.
 I applied a couple drops to J's bite every hour or even more often when he was complaining.
 They seemed to give him relief when applied and he actually started asking me for more oils.
 We continued this procedure the rest of the day, a few times throughout the night and the entire next day.
 I was honestly shocked when the bite had already begun scabbing over and going away by the next night!
 It didn't swell up half the size as it typically would have and it never blistered!
 The reaction was being drastically reduced and J wasn't experiencing a fraction of the pain that he would have normally.
 I was so relieved that I cried when I realized how effective these oils were.

-As mentioned previously, I have recently signed-up as a distributor with doTERRA.
+As mentioned previously, I have recently signed-up as a distributor with this particular company.
 This was due in part to the large volume of product I found myself ordering.
-We now receive an automatic monthly shipment containing both the TerraShield repellent oils and Melaleuca oils that we use to treat J. I'm happy to say that it has been months since J has needed a prescription for steroids... we have really been that successful in treating him with the essential oils!
+We now receive an automatic monthly shipment containing both the repellent oils and Melaleuca oils that we use for J. I'm happy to say that it has been months since J has needed a prescription for steroids... we have really been that successful in using the essential oils!
 In fact he started preschool a couple of months ago and our Pediatrician, being impressed with the results, actually wrote a medical order for the Nurse at the school to reapply J with the repellent oils as needed and to treat any bites and/or reactions with Melaleuca.
 We poured some of the oil into a roller ball applicator which makes it super easy to apply.
 We are very blessed that both J's preschool teacher and the school nurse have been more than supportive in using the essential oils to treat J and his unusual condition.
 They too have been impressed by the results.

-If you or someone you know suffers from Skeeter Syndrome I encourage you to try the Skeeter Syndrome Relief Kit.
+If you or someone you know suffers from Skeeter Syndrome I encourage you to try using essential oils.
 I know you will be as amazed as we were with the results.
 It is very important to apply the oil immediately and often after first being bit.
 You must be careful not to get the oils in or near your eyes as it will sting (flush your eyes with milk should this happen because water will only make it worse).
 Melaleuca will not only help reduce the reaction that takes place but provide you with some much needed relief.
-You can purchase the kit by clicking on the "Buy Now" button at the top right-hand corner of the blog.